ThinkingBeyond/BeyondQuantum-2025/Disha Patel/README.md

 ## Research Question

-Can a hybrid cryptographic model combining **Quantum Key Distribution (QKD)** and **Post-Quantum Cryptography (PQC)** provide enhanced security against both classical and quantum adversaries?
+Design a hybrid **QKD-PQC** cryptographic system to ensure scalable, quantum-resistant security against evolving threats.

-The research question investigates the potential of a hybrid cryptographic framework that integrates Quantum Key Distribution (QKD) with Post-Quantum Cryptography (PQC) to create a robust security model capable of defending against both classical adversaries and quantum adversaries.
-This question addresses the need to protect system against the evolving threat where quantum computers could potentially break widely used classical cryptographic algorithms like RSA, ECC, etc.
+Given the vulnerability of traditional cryptography to quantum attacks like Shor's algorithm, the practical limitations of QKD (e.g., distance, noise), and the potential risks of PQC to future cryptanalytic advances, a hybrid QKD-PQC approach is needed to combine QKD's information-theoretic security with PQC's quantum resistance for scalable, long-term protection against evolving quantum and classical threats.

 ## Motivation
 1. Implementation: Develop a prototype that combines QKD (BB84) for generating a shared secret key and PQC (Kyber512) for quantum-resistant key encapsulation, resulting in a **hybrid AES** key for secure encryption and authentication.